helxplatform/dug/dug/README.md

 * Annotates dbGaP metadata for a TOPMed study.
 * Provides a potential basis for annotating and searching harmonized variables.

+### Link

-The **link** phase ingests raw dbGaP study metadata and performs semantic annotation by
+Link ingests raw dbGaP study metadata and performs semantic annotation by
 * Parsing a TOPMed data dictionary XML file to extract variables.
 * Using the Monarch SciGraph named entity recognizer to identify ontology terms.
 * Using the Translator SRI identifier normalization service to